Azure/azure-sdk-for-net/sdk/timeseriesinsights/Azure.IoT.TimeSeriesInsights/samples/Readme.md

 Response<InstancesOperationResult[]> replaceInstancesResult = await client.Instances.ReplaceAsync(instancesToReplace);

-// The response of calling the API contains a list of error objects corresponding by position to the input parameter
+// The response of calling the API contains a list of error objects corresponding by position to the input parameter.
 // array in the request.
 If the error object is set to null, this means the operation was a success. for (int i = 0; i < replaceInstancesResult.Value.Length; i++) {